A Trashy History

 The response to those initial recipes was a little nuts tbh.
-It was clear very quickly the food & drink world was ready to have this conversation and we were more than willingly to be a part of it.
 A late-night agreement to come make our recipes at a small tiki event a few weeks after launching led to an afternoon bartender seminar outside of Birmingham and 6 weeks after we launched this online platform we were in LA on December 5, 2016 in the back room of the glorious Harvard & Stone stressing our nut off, with barely a clue what we were doing, throwing a pop up.

 It was bad.
-The drinks sucked, the music was WAY too aggressive and we opened very late (the latter of these we still won't profess to having mastered).
+The drinks sucked, the music was WAY too aggressive and we opened very late (last of those being something we won't profess to having improved on much).
 However the turn out from friends was unreal, the blind belief that even though things clearly weren't up to scratch now, they would be, really lifted us and we returned to London to lick our wounds and regroup.

 By the start 2017, Trash Tiki had taken off, literally, with us taking sometime off over New Years to plan what it all meant, and concluding with the fact it was time for us to leave London, and in doing so, embark on a 10-month world tour that would take us to 5 continents and over 40 cities to throw pop ups, talk to bartenders about why this is so important, and see just how many people we could get to "Drink Like You Give a Fuck".

-With all these now nestled under the The Trash Collective company, us now calling the very awesome city of Toronto home, and much more to come in the months and years that follow, we're still constantly blown away with how the bartending world has embraced a late-night idea to get us all making better drinks.
-It's become much bigger than the two us (and we're ok with that, cos we really like having a bed to call home), but most importantly it forms part of the global conversation the food & drink world is in the middle of, that everyone on either side of the bar is participating in.
+We're still constantly blown away with how the bartending world has embraced a late-night idea to get us all making better drinks.
+It's become much bigger than the two us and now forms part of the global conversation the food & drink world is in the middle of, that everyone on either side of the bar is participating in.

 To have a greater respect for the products we use and consume, end the 20th Century attitude of single use ingredients and do all that with a light hearted, fun and hospitable attitude, that is what Trash Tiki stands for every time we scream “drink like you give a fuck”.